-Proposal No. Proposal Board Recommends 1 To elect a board of directors of the ten nominees named in the accompanying Proxy Statement, each to serve until the 2023 Annual Meeting of Stockholders and until their respective successors are duly elected and qualified FOR each nominee 2 To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2022 FOR 3 To approve, on a non-binding advisory basis, the 2021 compensation of the Company's named executive officers FOR 4 To approve an amendment and restatement of the Company's Amended and Restated 2000 Long-Term Incentive Plan FOR
+Proposal No. Proposal Board Recommends 1 To elect a board of directors of the nine nominees named in this Proxy Statement, each to serve until the 2025 Annual Meeting of Stockholders and until their respective successors are duly elected and qualified.
+FOR each nominee 2 To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2024.
+FOR 3 To approve, on a non-binding advisory basis, the 2023 compensation of the Company's named executive officers.
+FOR 4 To approve, on a non-binding advisory basis, the frequency with which stockholders are provided an advisory vote on executive compensation.
+FOR the option of a one-year frequency 5 To approve an amendment and restatement of the Company's Amended and Restated 2000 Long-Term Incentive Plan.
+FOR